MrCerealGuy/Tazas-Grave/README.md

 - Doubled birds nest feather and egg count (NEW!)
 - Increased drop chance for zombie loot to 25% (NEW!)
 - Added extra input slot to the forge (NEW!)
+- Decreased required iron for iron bars to 25 (NEW!)

 ## Install mod